 Skip to content

-Three New Councillors for St Andrew’s College Council
+Four New Councillors for St Andrew’s College Council

-I’m thrilled to welcome our newest Councillors – Christopher, Walter and Munraj.
+I’m thrilled to welcome our newest Councillors – Christopher, Walter, and Munraj.

 Christopher is an Ordained Minister and an experienced board member, who is new to our community.
 He will assist in pastoral care in our Education and Student Life Committee.